route-me/route-me/MapView/Map/README.txt

 http://code.google.com/p/route-me/wiki/EmbedingGuide
 Use the "MapView" target.

-If you just want to produce a library framework to drop into your app, without project dependencies or source-level debugging, follow the instructions in README-library-build.rtf and use the "MapView-framework" target.
+If you just want to produce a static library framework to drop into your app, without project dependencies or source-level debugging, follow the instructions in README-library-build.rtf and use the "MapView-framework" target.